 The homestead exemption allows low-income senior citizens and permanently and totally disabled Ohioans, to reduce their property tax bills, by shielding some of the market value of their homes from taxation.
 The exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners to exempt up to $25,000 of the market value of their homes from all local property taxes.
 For example, through the homestead exemption, a home with a market value of $100,000 is billed as if it is worth $75,000.

 The exact amount of savings varies from location to location.
 But overall, across Ohio, qualified homeowners saved an average of about $495 per taxpayer during the 2015 tax year.
 The tax exemption is limited to the homestead, which Ohio law defines as an owner’s dwelling and up to one acre of land.
 The value of the exemption may not exceed the value of the homestead.
-The 2017 income threshold is $31,800, the 2018 threshold is $32,200, and the 2019 threshold is $32,800.
+The 2017 income threshold is $31,800, the 2018 threshold is $32,200, the 2019 threshold is $32,800, the 2020 threshold is $33,600 and the 2021 threshold is $34,200.

 Current program participants and their eligible surviving spouses are exempt from the income requirements; current program participants are those who received a homestead exemption tax credit for real property for tax year 2013.
 Current program participants or manufactured homeowners are those who received the credit for tax year 2014.